 2. Start a Dropshipping e-Commerce Store

 Another type of selling online is to start a dropshipping business.
-Like Amazon FBA where Amazon fulfills products from the point of order to delivery and support, dropshipping is the process of selling products manufactured and fulfilled by a third-party and earn a commission per each sale.
+Like Amazon FBA where Amazon fulfills products from the point of order to delivery and support, dropshipping is the process of selling products manufactured and fulfilled by a third party and earn a commission per each sale.

-As a business idea that can make you money this year, dropshipping is something that you can manage to do inline with your regular 9-5 job.
+As a business idea that can make you money this year, dropshipping is something that you can manage to do in line with your regular 9-5 job.
 While starting most businesses requires high budgets and planning, dropshipping is something you can do with low budgets.

 The difference here is that you will require certain skills regarding online store management and development plus a good knowledge of running a website, online advertisement, and marketing.
-In general, a freelancer with certain skills regarding website development and a budget of $1,000 to $1,500 start a dropshipping business.
+In general, a freelancer with certain skills regarding website development and a budget of $1,000 to $1,500 can start a dropshipping business.

 To briefly explain the notion of dropshipping business, it is a form of selling online and earning commission for each sale.
 It’s somehow like affiliate marketing, but on a larger scale.
 In dropshipping, you find a supplier willing to dropship certain products.
 You do the marketing, attract customers, and make sales.
 After that, the supplier will receive the order and fulfill it and take care of customer support, returns, refunds, and complaints.